vatnz-dev/sops/docs/enroute/STH.md

 If a sequencing conflict is to occur, STH shall coordinate with CH TMA as to an ideal arrival order.

 STH may clear aircraft direct to the STAR's CH TMA boundary without coordination, provided that they have been cleared to rejoin the STAR thereafter.
 Aircraft may be cleared to track direct to a fix within CH TMA's boundary with coordination, subject to the same condition.

-STH shall ensure that aircraft overflying the CH TMA are no lower than `A110` without coordination.

 ### DN TWR